Dates: 26 - 28 October 2022

 SME leaders, bosses, and senior managers

 This course focuses on how to capitalise on the most essential asset a leader has: his or her own leadership talents and strengths.
-Using proven Talent Plus ® science and methodology as the foundation, this module helps to identify the natural gifts of a leader and how to make the most of his/her strengths for individual and organisational success.
-Competencies can be taught; talent is innate, and the greater the investment in developing its full potential, the further an organisation’s leaders can accelerate positive business outcomes.
+Using mindset theory as the base to understand the mindset of a leader and how to make the most of his/her strengths for individual and organisational success.
+Competencies can be taught; talent is innate, and the greater the investment in developing its full potential, the further an organisation's leaders can accelerate positive business outcomes.
 Participants will learn how to leverage their strengths to create optimal work environment in their company culture, developing their effectiveness as a leader and set the foundation for other modules expanding their impact on their team, market, business and legacy.

 In this course, the instructor will engage participants to discuss human resources challenges commonly faced by organisations.
 The functions discussed include human resource planning, job analysis, recruitment and selection, career planning and development, performance management, compensation and benefits, safety and health issues, and industrial relations and employment laws.
 It will try to provide a better understanding on the concept, definition, process, methods and various elements related to these human resource activities.